Sati (practice)

-In the early medieval era, it was prevalent mainly among certain groups of feudal elites, but became more widespread across Hindu social groups during the late medieval era.
-During the early-modern Mughal period, sati was notably associated with elite Hindu Rajput clans in western India, marking one of the points of divergence between Hindu Rajputs and the Muslim Mughals, as Islam allows for widow remarriage.
+In the early medieval era, sati was prevalent mainly among certain groups of feudal elites, but it became more widespread across Hindu social groups during the late medieval era.
+During the early-modern Mughal period, it was notably associated with elite Hindu Rajput clans in western India, marking one of the points of divergence between Hindu Rajputs and the Muslim Mughals, as Islam allows for widow remarriage.
 Several European travelogues of the period attest to Mughal opposition to sati, as well as efforts to restrict and regulate the practice among their Hindu subjects.
 Sati was also widespread in the Maratha country in 17th to early 19th centuries.
-It was historically less common in South India, but several instances were recorded in the region as well.
+It was historically less common in South India.
+Still, several instances were recorded in the region as well.
 In Bengal, sati was practised by the 12th century, and later increased among other castes such Bengali Brahmins between 1680 and 1830, after widows gained inheritance rights.

-In the early 19th century, the British East India Company, in the process of extending its rule to most of India, initially tried to stop the innocent killing; William Carey, a British Christian evangelist, noted 438 incidents within a 30-mile (48-km) radius of the capital, Calcutta, in 1803, despite its ban within Calcutta.
-Between 1815 and 1818, the number of documented incidents of sati in Bengal Presidency doubled from 378 to 839.
+In the early 19th century, the British East India Company, in the process of extending its rule to most of India, initially tried to stop the practice; in 1803 Claudius Buchanan stated 275 cases, in 1804 he reported 115 cases that occurred between 15th April to 15th October.
+William Carey, a British evangelist misionary, noted 438 incidents within a 30-mile (48-km) radius of the capital, Calcutta, in 1803, despite its ban within Calcutta.
+Between 1815 and 1818, the number of documented sati incidents in the Bengal Presidency doubled, from 378 to 839.
 Opposition to the practice of sati by evangelists like Carey, and by Hindu reformers such as Raja Ram Mohan Roy ultimately led the British Governor-General of India Lord William Bentinck to enact the Bengal Sati Regulation, 1829, declaring the practice of burning or burying alive of Hindu widows to be punishable by the criminal courts.
 Rejecting a petition by 800 orthodox Hindus against the ban, the Privy Council upheld the ban on Sati practice in 1832.
 Isolated incidents of sati were recorded in India in the late 20th century, leading the Government of India to promulgate the Sati (Prevention) Act, 1987, criminalising the aiding or glorifying of sati.